 An untidy and unruly field transformed into a beautiful, low-maintenance wildflower meadow.

 Our country was once covered in a blanket of wildflowers stretching north to south, east to west.
 There was an abundance of wildflowers throughout Australia, and signs of this can still very much be seen today.
-Western Australia is known for its incredible wildflower season and the east coast too has its gems, including The Australia Botanic Gardens in New South Wales which boasts an amazing array of wildflowers.
+Western Australia is known for its incredible wildflower season and the east coast too has its gems, including the Royal Botanic Gardens in Sydney, New South Wales which boasts an amazing array of wildflowers.

 There’s no doubt about it – Australia is a haven for wildflowers, and growing your own wildflower meadow is becoming more and more popular.
 Wildflowers are a great option for replacing untidy and high-maintenance lawns, or filling drab fields with an incredible mix of colours.